devicons/devicon/CONTRIBUTING.md

     The <b>original</b> version are only available in svg format, so they do not need to be as simple and can contain numerous colors.
   </li>
   <li>
-    Some icons are really simple (like the Apple one), so the original version can be used as the plain version and as the icon font.
-In this case, you'll only need to make only one of the version (either "original" or "plain").
+    Some icons are really simple (ex.
+Apple), so the original version can be used as the plain version and as the icon font.
+In this case, you'll only need to make one of the version (either "original" or "plain").
 You can then add an alias in the <code>devicon.json</code> so they can be found with either the "original" or "plain" naming convention.
 Note: this only applies to font icon versions only, not the SVG versions.

   </li>
 </ul>